 A great strategy is to open a business credit card.
 Many people are self-employed, but you don’t need to own a business to qualify for a business credit card; you simply use your Social Security number.
-I use the Chase Ink Bold® card to supplement my Chase Sapphire Preferred® spending.
-The Ink Bold® card earns 5X on cable/Internet, landline, and cell phone bills and at office supply stores.
+I use the Chase Ink® line of cards to supplement my Chase Sapphire Preferred® spending.
+The Ink Plus® card earns 5X on cable/Internet, landline, and cell phone bills and at office supply stores.
 It also earns 2X on gas and hotel stays.
 This combination of cards maps well to my spending categories so I’m able to max out my non-travel related points and sock them away for my next trip.

 The best part of this strategy is that both cards use the Chase Ultimate Rewards program, so my points can be combined and used together, netting me a 25% savings when I redeem them for travel.